Beyond CPAP: Uncovering the Roots of Sleep Apnea

 A 3D-rendered mitochondrion: These cellular powerhouses are responsible for generating the energy that powers your breathing rhythm.

-When mitochondrial function is compromised:
+When mitochondrial function is impaired:

 • The brainstem becomes sluggish